yy/dviz-course/docs/communication.md

 **Don’t summon, just ask your question.**

 - **Don't**: "Hello professor?
-Can I ask a question?" - Of course you can ask a question!
-You can just ask!
+Can I ask a question?" - Of course you can ask a question! 😊 You can just ask!
+- **Do**: "Could you clarify the following quiz question?
+Here's the screenshot of the quiz and it is module X review quiz.
+I thought that the answer was X but it was Y. blah blah ..."